bionic/how-to-export-personal-data/readme.md

 # How to export personal data?

-> A curated list of links and instructions for various services on how to export your personal data.
+> A curated list of links and instructions for various services.

 ## Contents